kurkale6ka/help/docker.md

 # Docker

-Lightweight virtualization
+Lightweight virtualization<br>
-daemon + containers are OS processes => containers share kernel/network/disk/memory with the host
+daemon + containers are OS processes =><br>
+containers share kernel/network/disk/memory with the host

 Containers abstract applications from operating systems, much like virtualization abstracts operating systems from physical hardware

-The kernel isolates network and disk resources per processes running in a kernel namespace: the container.
+The kernel isolates network and disk resources per processes running in a kernel namespace: the container.<br>
-Kernel namespaces are possible thanks to `runc` (run containers) and previously Linux Containers (LXC)?
+Kernel namespaces are possible thanks to `runc` (run containers) and previously Linux Containers (LXC)?<br>
 `aufs` is used for disk sharing.
 All containers get a ro shared acces to all common parts of the OS + get their own mount for writing.

 Each docker image contains only the differences from the base.
 When you run